ParsifalXu/MPChecker/README.md

 ## 4. Paper Results Interpretation
 ### RQ1: Accuracy of MPChecker in extracting constraints from documentation.
+The experimental results in RQ1 can be reproduced by configuring the OpenAI API key in `processor.py` and sequentially running the relevant command-line instructions for constraint extraction (you may need to execute the `--download`, `--extract`, `--find`, `--match`, `--filter`, `--process` commands).
+Please note that model outputs may vary, so we have preserved our original records in the rq1 folder for your reference.

 We provide experimental records of multi-parameter constraints extraction with large language models, including attempts at CoT (Chain-of-Thoughts) and zero-shot/few-shot learning.
 Three csv files ([rq1-mpchecker.csv](./records/rq1-res/rq1-mpchecker.csv), [rq1-wo chain of thought.csv](./records/rq1-res/rq1-wo%20chain%20of%20thought.csv), [rq1-zeroshot.csv](./records/rq1-res/rq1-zeroshot.csv)) can be found in [records/rq1-res](./records/rq1-res/).

 | Method                            | Equivalent (# of correct extraction) | Non-Equivalent (# of incorrect extraction) | Non-Equivalent (# of missing constraints) | Accuracy |